International Olive Council: Classification of olive oils and olive pomace oils

 The different categories of olive oils and olive pomace oils are named and defined in the International Agreement and the IOC trade standard.

+Olive oil

-Olive oil is the oil obtained solely from the fruit of the olive tree (Olea europaea L.) which has been extracted mechanically.
+Olive oil is oil obtained solely from the fruit of the olive tree (Olea europaea L.) which has been extracted mechanically.
 Oils obtained using solvents or re-esterification processes are excluded as are any mixture with oils of other kinds.
-Olive oil may be either edible or industrial and is marketed in accordance with the following designations and definition:
+Olive oil may be either edible or industrial and is marketed in accordance with the following designations and definitions:

-Virgin olive oils are the oils obtained from the fruit of the olive tree solely by mechanical or other physical means under conditions – particularly thermal conditions – that do not lead to alterations in the oil, and which have not undergone any treatment other than washing, decantation, centrifugation and filtration.
+Virgin olive oil is obtained from the fruit of the olive tree solely by mechanical or other physical means under conditions – particularly thermal conditions – that do not lead to alterations in the oil, and which have not undergone any treatment other than washing, decantation, centrifugation and filtration.

 Virgin olive oils fit for consumption as they are include: